|

 • Second Amendment: Guarantees the right to keep and bear __________.

-This format helps students to actively recall and apply their knowledge of the constitutional amendments.
+This format encourages students to actively recall and apply their understanding—not just memorize terms.

 • First Amendment: Protects the freedoms of speech, press, assembly, and petition.